bvankat/nebrasketball/README.md

 # Nebrasketball
 Tracking tournament odds for the Nebraska basketball team

-- Scrapes a few data sources for RPI and record projections.
+- Scrapes a few data sources for rankings and record projections.
 (Requests, Selenium, BeautifulSoup)
 - Pulls them into an HTML table. (.getJSON())
 - Calculates chance of making the tournament, assigns score based on each rating.
 (Educated guesswork)
 - Averages the scores.
 (Math)